rimsey1/docs/pages/connector-authentication/wordpress.md

 Wordpress Connector Setup
 -------------

+## ⚠️ Read me ⚠️ ##
+Make sure this is the right Wordpress connector you are after.
+This connector is used for self-hosted Wordpress sites.
+For Wordpress hosted sites view the Wordpress guide [here](https://docs.cyclr.com/wordpresscom-connector#wordpress-connector-setup).

 ## Authentication ##
 In order to allow Cyclr to connect to your WordPress site’s API, you must install the <a href="https://wordpress.org/plugins/rest-api-oauth1/" target="_blank">WordPress REST API – OAuth 1.0a Server</a>.
 This gives your site the ability to securely authenticate API use.